 Just so there is no confusion, some of the oldest player pianos do not have an automatic tracking device.
 In such units, there is always some type of knob or lever that allows the user to manually reposition either the music roll or the trackerbar such that the holes in the music roll line up with the holes in the trackerbar.
-No attempt will be made here to explain possible why the tracking device does not work correctly.
+No attempt will be made on this web page to explain why the tracking device does not work correctly.
 This is only a test... ;-)

 The automatic tracking device in a player piano can legitimately be compared to the steering wheel in an automobile because it's only function is to keep the music roll 'between the lines'.
 (As stated above, it actually keeps the holes in the roll lined up with the holes in the trackerbar.)
 And in much the same way as a driver uses his or her eyes to 'read the road', the automatic tracking device has 'eyes' that read the edge/s of the music roll.

 These 'eyes', or sensors, come in two basic forms.
 The first, and most common type of sensors are small holes located at the extreme left and right edges of the trackerbar.
 Sometimes there are two holes at each edge.
 Sometimes there is only one hole at each end.
 And, in rare cases, there is only one hole, which is always on the left edge.
 The second type of sensor is called a 'finger'.
 There can be one or two fingers, but they both work the same way.
 As the roll passes over the trackerbar, the finger/s touches the edge of the paper, sensing its position.
 For information about Adjusting Tracking Fingers - click here.